iliasslasri/MVA_2026_SNLP/README.md

 Failure to submit the quiz on time will result in a mark of 0/20 for that quiz, unless you can demonstrate that it was materially impossible for you to be present to the course.
 Such documented requestes should be sent to mva.speech.language@gmail.com together with the name and date of the missed quiz.
 The best 6 grades out of the 7 quizzes will be used for the average, giving you the possibility of skipping one quiz.

+_Will the course be recorded and made available afterwards so that we can watch it later if we’re unable to attend?_

+No.